For your brother was dead and has come back to life! He was lost, but now he is found!” Luke 15:32

 Pursuing and Celebrating

-It takes time to be spiritually mature.
+Turning our attention away from our spiritual goals and put it all on reaching others happens through only with the long process of spiritual maturity.
 It takes some measure of learning and growing in Christ, but the real growth comes by humbling ourselves and allowing Him to use us for His service.

-Another part of maturity comes from remembering God’s promise that He is always with us.
+Another part of spiritual maturity comes from remembering God’s promise that He is always with us.
 Remember He is always faithful in His love, and (just like the father in the parable) everything He has is ours.

 “Look, dear son, you have always stayed by me, and everything I have is yours.”
 Luke 15:31